m-qm/payment-gateway-test/README.md

 ### Currency Choice: Ripple (XRP) vs. MetaMask

-The decision to implement Ripple (XRP) instead of MetaMask was driven by [specific considerations]:
+The decision to implement Ripple (XRP) instead of MetaMask was driven by:

 1. **Ripple Integration:** The project leverages Ripple (XRP) for payment processing.
 Ripple provides a fast and cost-effective cross-border payment solution with a focus on real-time gross settlement.